All Monsters Are Human: Singles

-The lead single from the album, titled "Supahood", featuring American rappers City Girls and Kash Doll, was released on September 20, 2019.
-It is a R&B song with trap and crunk influences, described by critics as a "fierce ladies night anthem" and as a "street anthem".
-"The Rain", produced by Jazze Pha, was released as the second single on October 25, 2019.
-The song debuted at number 28 on the US Digital Song Sales chart.
+The lead single from the album, “Supahood”, featuring American rappers City Girls and Kash Doll, was released on September 20, 2019.
+It is an R&B track with trap and crunk influences, described by critics as a “fierce ladies night anthem” and a “street anthem”.

+The second single from the album, "The Rain", produced by Jazze Pha, was released on October 25, 2019.
+It is an R&B track that later received a gold certification.
+The song peaked at number 28 on the US Digital Song Sales chart, number 25 on the US R&B/Hip-Hop Airplay chart, and number 8 on the US Adult R&B Songs chart, becoming K.Michelle’s first top 10 entry on the latter.

 Commercial performance

 All Monsters Are Human was released on January 31, 2020.
 Following the album's release, it debuted at number 51 on the US Billboard 200 with first week sales of 8,200 copies.